Breaking News

 How Do Delayed Reactions Spread Through Traffic?

-Chain-reaction crashes often begin with a single slowdown that moves backward through traffic.
+Chain-reaction crashes can begin with a single slowdown that moves backward through traffic.
 Each driver reacts slightly later than the one ahead, creating a ripple effect.

 As this delay continues, the gap between vehicles closes quickly.
 Drivers further back may have less time to respond, especially if they cannot clearly see what is happening ahead.